janalin/lvm4j/Readme.md

 ssHMM
 ======

-A simple protein secondary structure using a 3-state HMM.
+A simple protein secondary structure predictor using a n-th order HMM.

 ## Installation